Sierra de Aracena Hiking Trails Guide – The Best Routes in Southern Spain

 Time: 3 hours

-This route combines village charm with panoramic views.
-Starting in Alájar, you climb toward Peña de Arias Montano.
+Starting in Alájar, this route climbs gradually toward the Peña de Arias Montano.

 Expect: